Desmond Rebellions: Second Desmond Rebellion

 The second Desmond rebellion was sparked when James FitzMaurice launched an invasion of Munster in 1579.
-During his exile in Europe he had declared himself as a soldier of the counter-reformation, arguing that since the Pope's excommunication of Elizabeth I Irish Catholics did not owe loyalty to a heretic monarch.
+During his exile in Europe, he had declared himself as a soldier of the Counter-Reformation by arguing that since the Pope's excommunication of Elizabeth I, Irish Catholics did not owe loyalty to a heretic monarch.
 The Pope granted FitzMaurice an indulgence and supplied him with troops and money.
 FitzMaurice landed at Smerwick, near Dingle (modern County Kerry) on 18 July 1579 with a small force of Spanish and Italian troops.
 He was joined on 1 August by John of Desmond, a brother of the earl, who had a large following among his kinsmen and the disaffected swordsmen of Munster.
 Other Gaelic clans and Old English families also joined in the rebellion.

 FitzMaurice was killed in a skirmish with the Clanwilliam Burkes on 18 August, and John FitzGerald assumed leadership of the rebellion.

 Gerald, the Earl of Desmond, initially resisted the call of the rebels and tried to remain neutral but gave in once the authorities had proclaimed him a traitor.
 He joined the rebellion by sacking Youghal (on 13 November) and Kinsale, and devastated the country of the English and their allies.